Engarif3/Bistro_delight_aws/README.md

 ## Overview

-This frontend is a part of full-stack application **Restaurant Management** consists of a separate Backend ([MenuCraft](https://github.com/Engarif3/restaurant-management)) built with Symfony and MariaDB, and this Frontend (**Bistro Delight**) developed by using React JS.
+This frontend is a part of full-stack application **Restaurant Management** which consists of a separate Backend ([MenuCraft](https://github.com/Engarif3/restaurant-management)) built with Symfony and MariaDB, and this Frontend (**Bistro Delight**) developed by using React JS.
 The frontend communicates with the backend via RESTful APIs.

 ## Features